Germany strives for climate neutrality

 - commissioning: planned for 2025

-Hühnerwasser and Wolkenberg solar park
+Hühnerwasser and Wolkenberg Solar Park

-- nominal capacity: approx. 300 MWpeak planned
+- nominal capacity: approx. 300 MWp planned

 - annual production: approx. 300,000 MWh